Federico Di Marco - Personal advice while applying for working at international organizations (fededim.github.io)

 I’m a senior software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.

-Fan of videogames, technologies, motorbikes, travelling and comedy (click my name above for my main page).
+I am a fan of videogames, technologies, motorbikes, travelling and comedy (click my name above for my main page).

 During life you may be applying for vacancies at international government organizations (European community, United Nations, NATO, etc.) and I would like to point out some hints for not having potential unpredictable issues jeopardizing your career and even your life as it happened to my person.